samahorro/IPC-time-tracking/README.md

 # IPC-time-tracking

-Project Title: Time Measurement for Command Execution Using IPC
+Time Measurement for Command Execution Using IPC

-This project involves creating two C programs that measure the time taken to execute a specified command from the command line using fork(), execvp(), and gettimeofday().
+This project involves creating two C++ programs that measure the time taken to execute a specified command from the command line using fork(), execvp(), and gettimeofday().
 The programs utilize two different inter-process communication (IPC) mechanisms to share the starting time between the parent and child processes.

 time_shm.c: This version uses shared memory to share the starting time between the parent and child processes.
 The child process writes the starting time to a shared memory region before executing the command.
 The parent process reads the starting time from shared memory after the child process terminates, calculates the elapsed time, and prints the result.